What is Prout?

 What is meant by the utilization should be of "a progressive nature”?

 What is normal today is not so tomorrow and vice versa; what is viewed as abnormal today may be the norm of tomorrow.
-Guided by progressive ideas human beings should not be guided by superstition, disbelief or dogma, but should continue to look for ever new and fresh ways of utilizing all sorts of potential for the good and happiness of all.
+Human beings should not be guided by superstition, traditionalism, disbelief or dogma; instead, guided by progressive ideas they should continue to look for ever new and fresh ways of utilizing all sorts of potential for the good and happiness of all.

 What does the 5th fundamental principle imply by "proper adjustment" of "progressive utilizations"?